Providence Island Company: Outcome

 In 1635 the Spanish raided the settlement on Association Island and destroyed it.
 In March 1638 several members of the Company were prepared to emigrate to Providence Island: the Earl of Warwick, Lords Saye and Brooke Henry Darley, but nothing came of their petition for leave.
 In May 1641 the Providence Island Colony was conquered by the Spanish and Portuguese commanded by Adm.
 Don Francisco Díaz Pimienta.

 Political influence

-The Company is regarded as an effective if restrained vehicle for political opposition to the personal rule of Charles I.
+The Providence Company provided support to the Parliamentarians in the build-up to the English Civil War.The Company is regarded as an effective if restrained vehicle for political opposition to the personal rule of Charles I.